project-unisonOS/unison-auth/README.md

 Authentication and authorization service for the Unison platform, providing secure identity management, token-based authentication, and role-based access control.

+## Status
+Core service (active) — required by devstack at port 8088 for JWT/RBAC.

 ## Purpose

 The auth service: